Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Optimized Network Formation and Operation for Fed-Span

-\textbf{Inherent Characteristics and Solution Design.} A contribution of this work is finding a systematic approach to solve the problem { $\bm{\mathcal{P}}$}.
-Our methodology begins by relaxing the binary variables to continuous ones using a set of non-convex constraints, which ensure that these variables ultimately retain binary values in the final solution.
+\textbf{Inherent Characteristics and Solution Design:} We devise a systematic approach to solve the problem { $\bm{\mathcal{P}}$}.
+Our method begins by relaxing the binary variables to continuous ones using a set of non-convex constraints, which ensure that these variables ultimately retain binary values in the final solution.
 Furthermore, we demonstrate that, through a sequence of algebraic manipulations and operations, { $\bm{\mathcal{P}}$} can be reformulated as a \textit{signomial programming} (SP) problem. \textit{Given the generality of { $\bm{\mathcal{P}}$}, the steps in our methodology are adaptable and can be extended to a broader range of optimization problems, particularly within the domains of FedL and graph-theoretic network formations.} To maintain clarity and readability, we omit the detailed mathematical derivations in this section.
-Interested readers are referred to Appendix~\ref{app:optTransform} for an in-depth explanation.
-In the following, we summarize the key elements of the solution design.
+Interested readers are referred to Appendix~\ref{app:optTransform} for an in-depth explanation, and an overview of the steps taken in that appendix is discussed in the following.
 In Appendix~\ref{app:optTransform}, we first discuss SP problems, which are inherently non-convex and generally NP-hard, and highlight their similarities to { $\bm{\mathcal{P}}$}.
 We then outline the steps required to transform { $\bm{\mathcal{P}}$} into an SP problem and explore the unique characteristics of this transformed SP.
 Building on these insights, we propose a method to further reformulate the resulting SP into a \textit{geometric programming} (GP) problem~\cite{boyd2007tutorial,chiang2005geometric}.
 This is achieved using algebraic techniques applied to \textit{monomials} and \textit{posynomials}, such as leveraging the arithmetic-geometric mean inequality to bound \textit{posynomials} in terms of \textit{monomials}~\cite{duffin1972reversed}.
-Finally, we use the fact that GP problems can be converted into convex optimization problems via a logarithmic change of variables, enabling efficient solutions using tools like CVXPY~\cite{diamond2016cvxpy}.
+Finally, we use the fact that GP problems can be converted into convex optimization problems via a logarithmic change of variables, enabling efficient solutions using CVXPY~\cite{diamond2016cvxpy}.
 Additionally, we demonstrate that our GP solver (i.e. Algorithm~\ref{alg:cent} in Appendix~\ref{app:cons:sudo}) generates a series of solutions that converge to Karush–Kuhn–Tucker (KKT) conditions of { $\bm{\mathcal{P}}$} (see Proposition~\ref{propo:KKT} in Appendix~\ref{app:cons:sudo}).
 Complexity analysis and feasibility of solving our optimization problem { $\bm{\mathcal{P}}$} using CVXPY are also presented in Appendix~\ref{subsec:Complexity}.